freezer333/cmps311/index.md

 If you are using Windows, you can install Linux alongside Windows without too much trouble.
 You have a few options:

 1. You could configure your computer to dual-boot into Windows or Linux.
 This is an advanced option - please do so at your own risk!
 I'd recommend using either Ubuntu or Linux Mint for easy installation.
+I've provided some additional info on this [here](linux_install.html).
 2. You could install Linux in a Virtual Machine, such as Virtual Box.
 Again, you may choose any Linux distribution but I'd recommend Ubuntu or Mint if you are unfamiliar with Linux.
 3. The least *invasive* option is to simply install a small Linux environment accessible via the command line *while working in Windows*.
 This is a great option if you've never used Linux before.
 I've prepared detailed instructions, which can be found [here](vagrant.html).